bitfighter/bitfighter/exe/README.txt

 Command Line Options:

-Note - zap addresses are of the form transport:address:port like:
+Note - Bitfighter addresses are of the form transport:address:port like:
 IP:127.0.0.1:28000
 or IP:Any:28000
 or IP:www.foobar.com:24601